tl-its-umich-edu/placement-exams/README.md

     However, this name can be changed by setting `ENV_FILE` to the desired name.
 This can be useful when maintaining multiple versions of the configuration file, e.g. `test.env` or `prod.env`.

+*   `LOAD_DATA` (Optional): If this variable is set to `True`, the application will load the fixtures contained within the file specified by `FIXTURES_FILE` (see the next item).
+If the value is undefined or anything other than `True`, the fixtures will not be loaded.

-*   `FIXTURES_FILE` (Required): When the `start.sh` script loads fixture data, it references the `FIXTURES_FILE` environment variable; thus, this variable **must** be set in the pod configuration.
+*   `FIXTURES_FILE` (Conditionally required): If `LOAD_DATA` is set to `True`, when the `start.sh` script loads fixture data, it will reference the `FIXTURES_FILE` environment variable; thus, this variable **must** be set in the pod configuration in this case.
 While using the `fixtures.json` name employed by `docker-compose` for local development is acceptable, this variable can also be used to change the file name as desired.

 When setting all the above variables, the `env` block in the YAML file will look something like this: